cs4241-19a/a2-shortstack/README.md

 the data gets sent/retrieved from a cloud database as a means of persistent storage.
 I designed the database so that each unique UID associated with the logged in user is used to get only their data from the database.
 The server calculates the word count and frequency map before posting it to the database.
 - **Tech Achievement 2**: I implemented a user authentication system using firebase auth client library.
 Authentication is checked and access to personal dashboard sites is dependent on being authenticated.
 I adapted login/register pages from a bootstrap template.
+You are automatically redirected from the login page if you are logged in, which is persistent across browser sessions.
+You can logout by clicking on the profile icon on the top right corner.
 - **Tech Achievement 3**: Using d3.js I created a bubble chart for displaying word frequency.
 I also used chart.js to make the top 10 word bar chart.
 - **Tech Achievement 4**: I made http requests to the [datamuse](https://www.datamuse.com/api/) API in order to get word synonym data and integrate it with other features on the site, like on-hover actions over bubble chart nodes.
 - **Tech Achievement 5**: I used Angular.js for better dynamic content generation of the website.
 - **Tech Achievement 6**: I used Tesseract.js and MyScript.js for OCR and handwriting recognition.

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I used and modified a bootstrap admin theme from [here](https://startbootstrap.com/themes/sb-admin-2/).
+- **Design Achievement 1**: I used and modified a bootstrap admin theme from [here](https://startbootstrap.com/themes/sb-admin-2/) for a clean, material UI.
-Modifications were made within the html files as well as custom overrides in styles.css.
+Modifications were made within the html files as well as some custom overrides in styles.css.
 - **Design Achievement 2**: I designed all of the individual card content, like data visualizations and the interaction for submitting new posts, as well as which information to show on the top cards.
+The inner card content was used to satisfy the requirements, such as using flex columns and bootsrap classes to cause at least one pair of elements to appear side-by-side (in the bubble chart), and horizontally centering card content.
 - **Design Achievement 3**: I designed multiple text entry methods for accessibility: file upload OCR recognition, realtime handwriting recognition, typing.
 - **Design Achievement 4**: I paid attention to minor detail.
 For instance, "no results" message on definition searches.
 Alert messages for form validation.
 Collapsible cards.
 Only enabling delete/update buttons when a table row is selected.
 Re-disabling the delete/update buttons when a row is deleted.
+Text from the handwriting recognition will automatically be added to the submission textarea.
 - **Design Achievement 5**: I make use of external libraries to improve design and code clarity.
-For instance, I used jQuery for CSS selection (element, id, class) as part of the homework requirement.
+For instance, I used jQuery for element selection.
 I also used the DataTables library for a nicer looking table as well as Angular.js for dynamic content generation and styling conditions as "ng-if" statements in the html tags.